Placement of Students

 For students receiving Special Education services, the student’s IEP is also a factor in determining course selection and performance-based, ability-group placement.
 If you have an IEP, but would like to request a higher placement than your initial placement as indicated on the course placement form, you MUST contact the content area Department Chair.
 Decisions about higher placements are not determined at an IEP meeting, only the types of supports needed in the classes students are placed into.

-Special Note: If your student received any placement that has an * next to it, we highly encourage you to reach out to the department chair so that we can talk to you about the differences in the options available so that you are making an informed choice about your final selection when you meet with the counselor.
-If you do not agree with a placement, you MUST contact the department chair by December 7th to indicate your desire for a different course.
+Special Note: If your student receives multiple course placement options in any content area, this indicates your student’s test score or other data fell within a range that he/she could be successful in an honors level course and we highly encourage you to contact the Department Chair to have a discussion about placement so that you are able to make an informed decision.
+The final choice is up to the student and parent, who will let the counselor know which course they would like to take at their course selection meeting.
+If you did not receive a placement recommendation in a course and are interested in a higher placement, you MUST contact the Department Chair in the content area before your counselor course selcetion meeting to indicate your desire for a different course.
 The Department Chair and Administration will review the request and make a final determination.
 Counselors do not make decisions regarding a change to a higher level course and will register you for the class that you have been currently recommended for unless a change request has been approved.
-You do not need to submit a change request if you are choosing to move down a level.
+You do not need to reach out to the Department Chair if you are choosing to move down a level.
 Counselors are able to make this type of change and you simply need to let them know when you meet to finalize course selections.
 The only exception to this is World Language placements- students can choose to select non-honors, but cannot move to a lower level course without Department Chair approval unless it is listed as an option.
 For example: a student cannot choose to take Spanish 1 if they were recommended for Spanish 2 without approval.